makrai/notes/martin21-self-regu-deep-neu.md

     * We study simple capacity control metrics, the Matrix Entropy, the linear algebraic or Hard Rank, and the Stable Rank
     * We also use RMT to define a new metric, the MP Soft Rank
-    * These metrics track the amount of Self-Regularization that arises
+    * These metrics track the amount of Self-Regularization
       * either during training or in a pre-trained DNN
   * Self-Regularization in old/small models.
-The ESDs of older/smaller DNN
+The ESDs of older/smaller DNNs
     * models like LeNet5 and a toy MLP3 model
     * weak Self-Regularization,
       * well-modeled by a perturbative variant of MP theory, the Spiked-Covariance model
       * a small number of eigenvalues pull out from the random bulk, and thus the MP Soft Rank and Stable Rank both decrease
       * like explicit Tikhonov regularization, in that there is a “size scale” that cleanly separates “signal” from “noise,”
   * Heavy-Tailed Self-Regularization.
 The ESDs of larger, modern DNN models
     * models including AlexNet and Inception and nearly every other large-scale model we have examined
     * deviate strongly from the common Gaussian-based MP model
       * in one of the very different Universality classes of Heavy-Tailed random matrix models.
 We call this Heavy-Tailed Self-Regularization
       * the MP Soft Rank vanishes, and the Stable Rank decreases, but the full Hard Rank is still retained
       * The ESD fully (or partially) Heavy-Tailed, but with finite support
       * no “size scale” (even in the theory) that separates “signal” vs “noise”